Sblablo/Roll-a-Ball/README.md

-This is the project 00 from the Game Development course at CSUMB
+This is the Unity project 00 from the Game Development course at CSUMB